triangle-man/intro-to-cellular-talk/introduction-to-cellular.md

 Any directed acyclic graph can be written in this way -- it doesn't have to be a tree as in this example.

 So this could be our programming language.
+It has the nice feature that, as a "step by step" recipe, it appears to follow the spreadsheet modeller's thought process.

-Of course, we'd still need some sensible way of assigning these variables to cells: a single column spreadsheet is not particularly user friendly.
+Of course, we'd still need some sensible way of assigning these variables to
+cells: a single column spreadsheet is not particularly user friendly.

-A larger problem is that this style imposes a cognitive burden on the modeller in that it requires the modeller to worry about things they don't want to worry
+A larger problem, in my view, is that this style imposes a cognitive burden on the modeller in that it requires the modeller to worry about things they don't want to worry
 about: specifically, naming things.
 Choosing names is hard, and the beauty of spreadsheets is that you don't have to choose names: you just use an empty